Hospital Corporate Responsibility

 Contact a Kentucky Medical Malpractice Lawyer

-If you or a loved one has questions about the potential for the hospital to be responsible in your allegation of a Medical Malpractice case in Kentucky, contact Brett H. Oppenheimer, PLLC at (502) 242-8877.
+If you or a loved one has questions about the potential for the hospital to be responsible in your allegation of a Medical Malpractice case in Kentucky, contact Brett H. Oppenheimer, PLLC online or call the firm at (502) 242-8877.